sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 :math:`Y = XA + B`.
 We can see it as a function of three variables :math:`Y = f(X, A, B)` decomposed into
 `y = Add(MatMul(X, A), B))`.
 That what's we need to represent with ONNX operators.
-The first is to implement a function with :ref:`ONNX operators <l-onnx-operators>`.
+The first thing is to implement a function with :ref:`ONNX operators <l-onnx-operators>`.
 ONNX is strongly typed.
 Shape and type must be defined for both input and output of the function.
 That said, we need four functions